feinmetz/SwiftAsync/README.md

 # SwiftAsync 1.0.1
-Asynchronous functions for swift.
+SwiftAsync is a utility module which provides functions for working with asynchronous Swift.
 Inspired by AsyncJS.

 ## Usage